w3c/wai-InvolveUsersAll/index.md

     spending time talking informally over lunch may help you work together more comfortably.
 -   Ensure informed consent and other research ethics.
-For example, participants in studies should be told that they are free to stop at any time.
+For example, tell participants in studies that they are free to stop at any time.
 -   Treat people with disabilities and older users with the respect you would any other users.
 For example, respect their time and provide